Yetzer hara: Jewish thought

-Free will, and the choice between evil and good inclinations

-The underlying principle in Jewish thought states that each person—Jew and gentile alike—is born with both a good and an evil inclination.
+The underlying principle in Jewish thought states that each person, Jew or gentile alike, is born with both a good and an evil inclination.
 Possessing an evil inclination is considered neither bad nor abnormal.
-The problem, however, arises when one makes a willful choice to "cross over the line," and seeks to gratify their evil inclination, based on the prototypical models of right and wrong in the Hebrew Bible.
-This notion is succinctly worded in the Babylonian Talmud: "Everything is determined by heaven, except one's fear of heaven," meaning, everything in a person's life is predetermined by God—except that person's choice to be either righteous or wicked, which is left to their free will.
+The problem, however, arises when one makes a willful choice to "cross over the line", and seeks to gratify their evil inclination, based on the prototypical models of right and wrong in the Hebrew Bible.
+This notion is succinctly worded in the Babylonian Talmud: "Everything is determined by heaven, except one's fear of heaven", meaning that everything in a person's life is predetermined by God, except the person's choice to be either righteous or wicked, which is left to their free will.

 The Bible states that every person on some occasion succumbs to their evil inclination: "For there is not a righteous man upon earth, that doeth good, and sinneth not."
 The Talmud speaks of the difficulty in overcoming the evil inclination: "To what is it like, the evil inclination in man?
 It is like a father who takes his small son, bathes him, douses him with perfume, combs his hair, dresses him up in his finest accoutrements, feeds him, gives him drink, places a bag of money around his neck, and then goes off and puts his son at the front door of a brothel.
 What can the boy do that he not sin?"
 In recognition of this difficulty, repentance (and in some cases, affliction) is said to atone for most sins, while the preponderance of good works keeps one within the general class of good people.

 Maimonides gave instructions for how to view the evil inclination and ensuing hardships on that account: